-Can you learn how to change the world in six days?
+Can you learn how to change the world in four days?
 Whether you are just starting, or have already begun your leadership journey, the LeaderShape® Institute can help you realize your potential.
-This impactful six-day, 12-hour-a-day experience challenges you to take risks, discover hidden talents, develop lifelong leadership skills, and create a powerful vision for yourself and your community.
+This impactful four-day, 12-hour-a-day experience challenges you to take risks, discover hidden talents, develop lifelong leadership skills, and create a powerful vision for yourself and your community.
 Our objective is to help each participant identify something they are passionate about and create an action plan to help share that idea with friends, campus, the community, and the world.
 LeaderShape® Institute provides participants with the tools to effectively implement these visions once they return to campus.
 The only requirement to attend is a desire to improve your leadership capacity.
 Immerse yourself in self-discovery, community building, and new possibilities.

 - Only 60 spots available and open to all undergraduate and graduate students at the UO.

 - There is no cost to participate.
 All confirmed participants will receive full scholarships to attend.
 Transportation, meals, lodging, and all materials are provided.